johnpapa/ng-demos/todo-zumo/README.md

 1. Open the *launchers* folder.

-1. Pick the launch option appropriate to your OS.
+1. Pick the launch option appropriate to your OS and double-click to launch.
 For example, Windows users should choose *launch-windows*.
 The launcher opens the web server in a console/terminal window.
 Confirm that the server is running.

 1. Open a browser to **http://localhost:8000/**